 After reading this book, you will never start a business that doesn’t have the potential to make you rich while enjoying ample free time in your hands to enjoy your wealth.
 With what I learned from The Millionaire Fastlane, I never started a business that doesn’t meet the 5 commandments of the fastlane.
 This book is the reason that I can make money from the work I have done years ago.

-If you want the learn how the passive income game works, you must get this book.
+If you want to learn how the passive income game works, you must get this book.

 Here are some notable quotes from the book: